Late Summer Events

-Twilight on the Terrace, Thursdays June 21, July 19, and August 16, 5-8 pm Grab a bite to eat and enjoy casual lawn games while listening to live music on our terrace.
+Twilight on the Terrace, September 6, 5-8 pm Grab a bite to eat and enjoy casual lawn games while listening to live music on our terrace.
 Mt.
 Cuba Center stays open late on Thursday evenings, and each third Thursday is Twilight on the Terrace, which features additional entertainment, lawn games, live music, and opportunities to explore Mt.
 Cuba Center’s gardens at dusk.
 Food, wine and beer are available for purchase.

 Join us for a behind the scenes look at our conservation work.
 Hop on the hay wagon and roll through our bucolic natural lands.
 Tickets are $3 per person in addition to garden admission, children under 2 are free.
 Tickets are available on-site, on the day of the event.
 Space is limited.

 Starting at 11:30 am and 1:00 pm.

 Natural Lands Tours run on the second Sunday of the month in September, October, and November.

 These hayrides take you through Mt.
 Cuba Center’s gorgeous natural areas at sunset.
 Our hay wagon travels through rolling hills and grassland fields to a bonfire where you’ll enjoy stunning vistas, tasty brews, and fireside snacks.